Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 ![In the evening we even met some travellers from outer space!][img8]
 In the evening we even met some travellers from outer space!

-As Natasha has the better camera as well as being more talented at photography I'm posting a few pictures taken by her.
+As Natasha has the better camera as well as being more talented at photography, I'm posting a few pictures taken by her.

 ```
 written from Karlsruhe, Germany